 Full terms and conditions will be available when applications open on Friday April 12.
 Applications close on May 7 and the winner will be announced at the Walkley Mid-Year celebration on June 26.

-The Walkley Foundation is proud to announce $50,000 in grants for freelance journalism, from the Walkley Public Fund for Journalism.
-Applications are now open for Australian freelance journalists (as individuals or small groups) to request funding to support the production of public interest journalism, either a single story or a journalistic project.
+The Walkley Grants for Freelance Journalism (currently closed) are open to Australian freelance journalists (as individuals or small groups) to request funding to support the production of public interest journalism, either a single story or a journalistic project.